Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

     </pba-col>

 Notes:

 And finally we'll be having various reward and punishment schemes that will shape the incentives of the players.

-Now that we have all the elements defining our blockchain games we can look for further paralells.
+## Now that we have all the elements defining our blockchain games we can look for further parallels.
----

 # Market Emergence

 Notes:

 And first let's take a look at something that hopefully very familiar: Markets

 ---v

 ## Market Emergence

 _"A market is a composition of systems, institutions, procedures, social relations or infrastructures whereby parties engage in exchange."_

 Notes:

-So a market is a composition of systems where ppl exhchange stuff.
+So a market is a composition of systems where ppl exchange stuff.
 This is the simplest way of putting it.

 And Markets are the cornerstone of our economy and they are everywhere which also means they are thoroughly studied.
 Which is very fortunate for us.

 Now let's look at something that might also be pretty familiar to many...

 ---v

 ## Market Emergence

 #### _Fee Market_